Chronos-Vault/chronos-vault-security/testing/MULTI_VALIDATOR_TEST_RESULTS.md

 ### Validator Services Built & Operational ✅

-All Trinity Protocol validator services have been implemented and tested:
+All Trinity Protocol™ validator services have been implemented and tested:
 - ✅ **Ethereum Validator Service** - Built and tested
 - ✅ **Solana Validator Service** - Built and tested
 - ✅ **TON Validator Service** - Built and tested